unoplatform/uno/doc/articles/features/custom-fonts.md

 public static void main(string[] orgs)
 {
     // Add this in your application to preload a font.
-    // You can add more than one, but preload too many fonts could hurt user experience.
+    // You can add more than one, but preloading too many fonts could hurt the user experience.
     // IMPORTANT: The string parameter should be exactly the same string (including casing)
     //            used as FontFamily in the application.
     Uno.UI.Xaml.Media.FontFamilyHelper.PreloadAsync("ms-appx:///[MyApp]/Assets/Fonts/yourfont01.ttf#ApplicationFont01");